2023 Best Value Mechanic & Repair Technologies Basic Certificate Schools in Wisconsin

 In addition to its best value ranking, and one of the reasons why the school is on the list, FVTC is ranked #2 for overall quality for mechanic & repair technologies in Wisconsin.

-Full Mechanic & Repair Technologies at Fox Valley Technical College Report
+Read full report on Mechanic & Repair Technologies at Fox Valley Technical College

 In-state tuition fees for undergraduate students at Madison College are $4,607 per year.

-Madison College also made our Best Mechanic & Repair Technologies Basic Certificate Trade Schools in Wisconsin list, coming in at #1.
+Madison College not only placed well in our value ranking, but it is also #1 on our Best Mechanic & Repair Technologies Basic Certificate Trade Schools in Wisconsin list.

 Full Mechanic & Repair Technologies at Madison Area Technical College Report